nene-hana/data-analysis-projects/WORLD-FESTIVAL-DATA-ANALYSIS/README.md

 By completing this project, you will be able to:

 - Confidently use Pandas for practical data analysis
-- Handle real datasets with filtering, sorting, merging, grouping
+- Handle real datasets with filtering, sorting
 - Build simple insights like a professional data analyst
 - Structure a clean data analysis project suitable for a portfolio